 “Kill Me I’m Rotten” has since been bootlegged several times, most notably as part of the infamous “Killed by Death” or KBD underground punk series, and was also officially re-released by the German punk label Incognito Records.
 The original version of the song was included on Incognito’s 1993 CD and LP compilation “Back to Front Vol. 3,” while a specially re-recorded version was issued as the B-side of a 45 rpm seven-inch vinyl single from 1994.
 This was billed as being a live performance at the state mental home in Elgin, Illinois – a venue the brothers actually did play once, though never that song.
 In fact it was a doctored version of the original studio recording with a new vocal, a new guitar solo by Tom Leeman and a fake live intro and outro.
 The A-side was a previously unissued recording called “The Hari Krishna Stomp,” a George Harrison parody with punk lead vocals, dating from a pre-9/11 time that no one remembers today, when Hari Krishna followers were allowed to harass travelers and beg for money at airports.
 The background vocals were by Don Dumper and Sue Burke.

 Today the Luchs Brothers are widely scattered.
-Ernst works in the publishing industry in a Chicago suburb, and writes and publishes poetry.
-Helmut is a gaffer and lighter for commercial and industrial films, also in the Chicago area, and the father of two musical sons, rocker Klaus and jazzman Hans (Kurt occasionally writes songs with Klaus).
+Ernst lives and works in a Chicago suburb, and writes poetry.
+Helmut is a gaffer and lighter for commercial and industrial films, also in the Chicago area, and the father of two musical sons, rocker Klaus and jazzman Hans (Kurt occasionally writes songs with both of them).
 Rolf moved overseas to become an entrepreneur.
-After separate careers on both coasts writing comedy for television and radio, and humor for publication, Kurt lives and works in Kalamazoo, Michigan, where he runs a cluster of five radio stations for Midwest Communications, and continues his active writing career with humor, poetry, fiction and memoir.
-All of the brothers have contributed to Kurt’s literary humor site TheBigJewel.com.
+After separate careers on both coasts writing comedy for television and radio, and humor for publication, Kurt lives and works in Red Wing, Minnesota, where he runs a cluster of four radio stations for Q Media Group, and continues his active writing career with poetry, fiction and other projects.
+All of the brothers have contributed to Kurt’s literary humor site TheBigJewel.com, which was a going concern from 2002 to 2019 and the archives for which are still available.

 They plan to issue a CD featuring some of their many unreleased recordings, and a revised, expanded version of The Luchs Brothers End-of-the-World Party Book.
 They would also like to publish and if possible oversee the production of their longer radio plays, which include such unread and unheard titles as Second Honeymoon, Dale and Billy, Dead Man Jones, Sealed for Your Protection (aka The Prison Story), and Dirk Scabbard – Home Front Hero.
 The complete script for Dirk Scabbard — Home Front Hero has at last been published and can be found at both The Charles Carter and TL;DR Magazine: